What Percentage of Internet Traffic Is Mobile?

 Anyway, the influence of mobile internet is undeniable.

-For example, did you know that Instagram initially started as mobile-only?
+For example, did you know that Instagram initially started as a mobile-only app?

 And what about video streaming?